The Disaster Aid USA Board of Directors

 Disaster Aid USA operates with full transparency, accountability, oversight and professionalism that are expected of genuine Rotary projects.

-In 1992, Bob joined the Rotary Club of Bladensburg, MD.
-He is a past president of his Rotary Club (twice), a past district governor of Rotary International (2002-03), and was invited by D.K.
-Lee, (2008-09) President of Rotary International to represent him at a district conference in L’Aquila, Italy.
+He was invited to become a Rotarian in 1992.
+He is a past president of his Rotary Club (3 times), 2012-03 District Governor District 7620.
+In 2009.Invited to and represented D.K.
+Lee, President of Rotary International at a district conference in L’Aquila, Italy.

 Bob was honored as one of the Prince Georges County’s Real Heroes at the 2001 annual Prince George’s County Chapter of the American Red Cross Real Heroes Breakfast.
-His hands-on-style is evident when building ramps for the handicapped, giving a boy afflicted with Cerebral Palsy the opportunity to be an “employee for a day,” including a ride in his construction company dump truck and Bob-cat.
-Bob’s heartwarming caring stretches abroad, internationally, helping to raise funds to purchase needed medical equipment for reconstructive facial surgery for children in South America.
+His hands-on-style is evident when building ramps for the handicapped and making a boy afflicted with Cerebral Palsy and “employee for a day” and giving the boy a ride in his construction company dump truck and Bob-cat.
+Bob’s heartwarming caring stretches abroad, internationally, helping to raise funds to purchase needed medical equipment for reconstructive facial surgery for children in South America, he truly acts generously in the heart of need.

 Mr. Kenneth “Larry” Agee is the Executive Director of Disaster Aid USA and also represents Rotary Zone 31.
 He has a Bachelor Degree from Louisiana Tech University, Business Management, Major Production and Operations Management, currently called Sustainable Supply Chain Management.
 The degree includes instruction in acquisitions and purchasing, inventory control, storage and handling, “just-in-time” manufacturing logistics planning, shipping and delivery management, transportation, quality control, resource estimation and allocation, and budgeting.
 He is currently self employed with his independent financial planning business.
 Larry is a Rotarian of 8-years and he currently serves as Assistant District Governor.
 He has received the Rotary International Service Above Self Award for 2010/2011.
 He has also received the Service Above Self Award for His District (6200) and His Club and been awarded Rotarian of the year award for his club.
 Larry’s disaster aid experience is extensive.